Connerjm/Responsive-Portfolio/README.md

 - Has a background image.
 - Has a single content area with varying elements inside.
 - Needs a footer at the bottom that has a faux copyright.
-- Make sure to use semantic tags include breakpoints to change formatting based on screen size.
+- Make sure to use semantic tags which include breakpoints to change formatting based on screen size.

 index.html